Refunds of tax withheld at source

 When foreign companies receive trade income from Finland, the income normally falls outside the taxing rights of the Finnish Tax Administration, unless the foreign company has a permanent establishment.
 The payer may have to withhold tax at source on the amount if the foreign company is not entered in the Prepayment Register, or has not presented a tax-at-source card for zero-rate withholding.

 If tax has been withheld although the foreign company is not treated as having a permanent establishment in Finland, the company is entitled to request a refund.

 Two methods of refunding tax withheld at source

 1. Finnish payer effecting the withholding refunds it to the foreign company

-It is not an adequate reason for refund of tax withheld at source that the foreign company has later been entered in the Prepayment Register.
+However, it is not an adequate reason for refunding if the foreign company has been entered in the Prepayment Register later.

 2. Foreign company requests refund of the Tax Administration